phinze/writeheavy.com/_posts/2011-10-23-reintroducing-tmux-to-the-osx-clipboard.markdown

 `pbcopy` and `pbpaste` to work again, so I'm content just wrapping those commands.

-To make this simple, I've added a `--wrap-executables` option to my formula which creates little shims in `/usr/local/bin` that look like this:
+To make this simple, I've added a `--wrap-pbcopy-and-pbpaste` option to my formula which creates little shims in `/usr/local/bin` that look like this:

 {% codesnippet bash invert_colors noexpando %}